-Though it has been used for decades as the go-to measurement for your health based on your size, it has been widely criticized for its oversimplification of what being healthy really means.
+Though it has been used for decades as the go-to measurement for health based on body size, it has been widely criticized for its oversimplification of what being healthy really means.

-In fact, many claim BMI is outdated, inaccurate, and shouldn’t be used in medical and fitness settings.
+In fact, many claim BMI is outdated and inaccurate and shouldn’t be used in medical and fitness settings.

-This article tells you all you need to know about BMI, its history, whether it’s an accurate predictor of health, and provides a list of alternatives.
+This article tells you all you need to know about BMI, its history, whether it’s an accurate predictor of health, and the alternatives to it.

 He developed the BMI scale to quickly estimate the degree of overweight and obesity in a given population to help governments decide where to allocate health and financial resources (

-Interestingly, Quetelet stated that BMI was not useful in studying single individuals but rather to give a snapshot of a population’s overall health.
-Nevertheless, it’s widely used to measure an individual’s health (
+Interestingly, Quetelet stated that BMI was not useful in studying single individuals but rather in giving a snapshot of a population’s overall health.
+Nevertheless, it’s widely used to measure individuals’ health (

 The BMI scale is based on a mathematical formula that determines whether a person is of a “healthy” weight by dividing their weight in kilograms by their height in meters squared (